Origin

 Where

-We work with eighteen cooperative farms across these regions.
+We work with seven cooperative farms across these regions.
 Every kilo we ship is traceable to a specific harvest, a specific lot, and a specific village.

 From flower to tin.